garyb6/garyb6/README.md

 # Hello there, I'm Gary 👋

-### I am a **Junior Software Developer** looking for my first role in the tech industry
+### I am a **Software Engineer** always looking to expand my understanding of the tech industry

-* 🎓 Recent graduate of the CodeClan Professional Software Development course in Edinburgh
+* 🎓 Graduate of the CodeClan Professional Software Development course in Edinburgh 2022

-* 🧩 Currently expanding my knowledge of all things code one piece at a time
+* 🧩 Expanding my knowledge of all things code one commit at a time

 * 🔍 Always on the look out for anything I can do to improve my skills

-* 🖤 🤍 Fun fact: I've been a Newcastle United season ticket holder for the last 17 years
+* 🖤 🤍 Fun fact: I've been a Newcastle United season ticket holder for the last 18 years

 ### Connect with me:
 <br>